noveltylanterns/fingered/README.md

 The real question is: Can the machine produce a `finger://` utility that won't fall apart?
 How much time will be required to debug and pentest it?
 Will the code be maintainable in 6 months?
 These are the questions we need answers for.

+If you would like to know more about `finger://` in general, read [this article](https://bestpoint.institute/tools/finger).

 ## Features